 FAQ — Halal / Kosher / Organic / Vegan and shilajit

 The EU Organic logo applies to products of agricultural origin (Regulation 2018/848).
-A pure mineral-organic resin is generally not eligible .
-However, a formula combining certified agricultural ingredients may be eligible if the conditions are met.
+A pure organo-mineral resin is generally not eligible.
+However, a formula mixing certified agricultural ingredients may be eligible if the conditions are met.

 Yes, in practice.
-HPMC/pullulan do not contain animal derivatives; their compatibility depends on the label (Halal/Kosher/Vegan) and the colorants (exclude E120).
-Always check the certificate and the capsule sheet .
+HPMC/pullulan do not contain animal derivatives; their compatibility depends on the label (Halal/Kosher/Vegan) and colorants (exclude E120).
+Always check the certificate and the capsule specification sheet.

-Require a Halal certificate (organization, no., period, product/site scope), the origin of excipients , the status of solvents and cleaning procedures .
-Useful references: Halal Codex and OIC/SMIIC 1 .
+Demand a Halal certificate (organization, no., period, product/site scope), the origin of excipients, the status of solvents, and cleaning procedures.
+Useful references: Halal Codex and OIC/SMIIC 1.

-Search for an active Letter of Certification from the organization (e.g., public databases: OU Kosher Product Search/LOC).
-Confirm the capsule , excipients , line kosherization , and, if claimed, Passover status .
+Look for an active Letter of Certification from the organization (e.g., public databases: OU Kosher Product Search/LOC).
+Confirm capsule, excipients, kosherization of lines, and, if claimed, Passover status.

-A batch COA covering heavy metals , microbiology , mycotoxins , solvents and traceability (methods, dates).
-Maximum contaminant levels are governed by Regulation (EU) 2023/915 .
+A batch COA covering heavy metals, microbiology, mycotoxins, solvents, and traceability (methods, dates).
+Maximum levels of contaminants are regulated by Regulation (EU) 2023/915.

 References (verifiable links)